Society for the Study of Addiction: Membership

 Membership is open to UK and international applications from practitioners, researchers and policymakers with an appropriate academic or professional qualification or experience in the addiction field.
 The SSA offers a reduced student, and concessionary membership.
 Members receive the SSA journals free of charge.

 Annual conference

 The SSA's conference has been running since 1985 and has been an annual event since 2005.
 The conference is for to members and non-members and typically runs across two days.
-Each year includes a society lecture from a leader in the field of addictions; this lecture has previously been given by Professor Colin Drummond, Dr Antoni Gual, Professor Louisa Degenhardt, Professor Wayne Hall, Dr Thomas McLellan, Professor Robert West, Dr Bruce Ritson, Dr Barbara McCrady and Professor Sally Casswell.
+Each year includes a society lecture from a leader in the field of addictions; this lecture has previously been given by Wim van den Brink, Gabriele Fischer, John Kelly, Nora Volkow, Colin Drummond, Antoni Gual, Louisa Degenhardt, Wayne Hall, Thomas McLellan, Robert West, Bruce Ritson, Barbara McCrady, and Sally Casswell.